sourcegraph/about/handbook/communication/rfcs/index.md

 - If a material amount of the content is non-public then it is ok to make the RFC only accessible to the Sourcegraph team.

 Only Sourcegraph teammates are able to see the revision history of RFCs (because edit access is required for that).
 This means if sensitive information is found in the document all you need to do is remove that information.
 Comments that accidentally contain sensitive info can be deleted.

+## Implementing RFCs

+When the team decides to implement an APPROVED RFC, a tracking issue is created in GitHub with as-needed sub-issues created to break down the work required to implement the full RFC.
+Teams may choose to implement only a portion of an RFC, and this enables us to capture the work that has not yet been completed for later prioritization.

 ## References